 * Note: There are no accurate statistics for the population of Greeks in the Ottoman Empire.
-Figures compiled by Ottoman authorities are deemed unreliable, in particular for Ottoman Greeks who tended to avoid registering with Muslim authorities to avoid military service and minimize their taxes.
-Likewise, Ottoman Greeks avoided registering with Greek authorities fearing the Ottoman authorities would get hold of the records and use them as evidence to increase their taxes or draft them in the army.
+Figures compiled by Ottoman authorities are deemed unreliable, in particular for Ottoman Greeks who tended to avoid registering with Muslim authorities to avoid military service and to minimize their taxes.
+Likewise, Ottoman Greeks avoided registering with Greek authorities fearing the Ottoman authorities would get hold of the records and use them as evidence to increase their taxes or to draft them in the army.

 1. Kitromilides, M and Alexandris, A, Ethnic Survival.
 Nationalism and Forced Migration.
 Deltiou Kentrou Mikrasitikon Spoudon, Athens 1984, Volume 5, p.
 27.